tbeck/sandbox/src/_events/so-how-do-you-like-them-apples.md

 ---
 layout: event
-event_name: How do you like them apples?
+event_name: How Do You Like Them Apples?
 event_type: bar-classes
 event_date_: 'September 28, 2019 4:00 PM'
 location: Bittercube Bar